tylergraham117/tylergraham-site/content/Notes/02 - Notes/uniqueness comes from our influences.md

 Van Neistat is often referred to as incredibly unique, but he really just uses the styles of others that are less common.
 His influences are different.

 > "...what makes us unique is the diversity and breadth of our influences..." [[Show Your Work!]]

-This one is just a test for the link thing: [The 2024 24 Hours of Le Mans | Racing at our spiritual home - YouTube](https://www.youtube.com/watch?v=l3rh9ed9aBY) chat?